citymorph/CoronaImageDownloader/README.md

 ###config.lua###

 Setup image suffixes in your configuration.
-Image suffix names must correspont to image subfolders on the web server.
+Image suffix names must correspond to image subfolders on the web server.

 ```lua
 application = {